AnthonyRyuki/GP1-nand-iso-extract/README.md

 Run TriNandIsoExtract and wait for it to create a OUT.BIN.
 Rename that OUT.BIN to for example game.iso, it is now ready to play.

 NOTE: this revision of the game is currently unsupported on Nintendont.
+However, it may work with an English version of the game when a romset of it is added on MAME.